HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

                     Interested how to create such a secure, persistent vault?
                     Check out our Create a Secure Vault tutorial <a href="/#/sdk/tutorial_create_vault">here</a>.
                 </li>
-                <li>The gas passphrase and public key is the Hydra wallet's credential that pays for the actual on-chain transactions with HYD.</li>
+                <li>The gas passphrase and public key is the Hydra wallet's credential that pays for the actual on-chain transactions with testnet HYD.</li>
             </ul>
         </div>
     </div>